-- The focus of the undertaking will be on restoration and remediation of the local environment and preventing repeated non-compliance. - We expect the EU to improve the wider, longer term environmental performance of the responsible person making the offer.
-Furthermore, the responsible person making the offer: - is protected from both criminal proceedings and monetary penalties if the offer is accepted by us; - avoids the stigma of a criminal prosecution and any subsequent damage to their reputation if they comply with the EU; - avoids potential reputational damage from other forms of enforcement action.
+- The focus of the undertaking must be on restoration and remediation of the local environment and preventing repeated non-compliance. - We expect the EU to improve the wider, longer-term environmental performance of the responsible person making the offer.

+Furthermore, if the EU is accepted and provided that it is complied with to our satisfaction, the responsible person making the offer:

+- is protected from both criminal proceedings and monetary penalties and the reputational damage that may occur from these forms of enforcement action; - avoids the stigma of a criminal prosecution and any subsequent damage to their reputation.

-When an EU may be acceptable
+When an EU may be acceptable?